Dimethyl terephthalate

 Dimethyl terephthalate (DMT) is an organic compound with the formula C6H4(COOCH3)2.
 It is the diester formed from terephthalic acid and methanol.
-It is a white solid that melts to give a distillable colourless liquid.
+It is a white solid that melts to give a distillable colourless liquid. it is an intermediate in some schemes for the recycling of PET, e.g. from plastic bottles.

 Production

+Dimethyl terephthalate (DMT) can be prepared via a direct esterification of terephthalic acid with methanol: